badduck32/LOVEchess/README.md

 # LÖVEchess

-LÖVEchess is a chess game made entirely in [LÖVE2D](https://love2d.org/).
+LÖVEchess is a chess game made entirely in [LÖVE2D](https://love2d.org/) (the game is currently not finished yet).

 ![](images/LÖVEchess_preview.png)